 If you need an experienced attorney that understands how to guide you through your legal situation and provide you with the best results possible, then please don’t hesitate in giving us a call or filling out the form to the left.

 Patricia A. Savage graduated from U.C.
 Berkeley’s Rhetoric program with Honors in 1999.
 After attending Berkeley, Ms. Savage attended Santa Clara University School of Law where she was awarded Best Oral Advocate during her first year.
 She also served as Secretary of Santa Clara’s Environmental Law Society; was a Member of Governing Board of National Association of Environmental Law Societies and a selected participant in the International Environmental Moot Court Competition, Fla.
 (2001)

 Excellent!!!
 Went above and beyond!

-Patricia was asked to come aboard and face off against 4 other attorneys and a retired judge and met them head on while maintaining her carefree but professional disposition.
-Even though she was originally hired to “just” provide council for a labor claim, she helped out in other areas that were not necessarily area of…
+Patricia was asked to come aboard and face off against 4 other attorneys and a retired judge and met them head-on while maintaining her carefree but professional disposition.
+Even though she was originally hired to “just” provide counsel for a labor claim, she helped out in other areas that were not necessarily an area of…

 Best Lawyer Ever…….

 Patricia and her staff are very personable and easily gained my trust.
 I immediately felt as though I had found a protector and someone on my side.
 Patricia was positive from the first moment, eased my anxiety, and knew the type of person with whom I was dealing.
 Susan and her staff showed concerned about…

 Jodi proved to be accurate with her expectations.
 She had a firm grasp on the sequence of events to expect.
 I think she understood my needs and worked to meet them.
 Initially, there were difficulties making contact with each other but once she established her office, our communications smoothed out.
 I assume it was because…